-- To lead and manage student behaviour day to day, acting as a role model for students and staff by demonstrating high quality pastoral care and support, rigorous expectations and a visible, professional presence with students. - To work closely and collaboratively with all academy senior and middle leaders with regard to implementing academy behaviour systems. - To work closely with the Assistant Principal Behaviour in the writing of formal reporting on behaviour at the academy. - To have an overview of the range of barriers to learning that impact on student progress, with reference to behaviour and attitudes to learning in and out of the classroom. - To monitor student behaviour and, where necessary, refer students to the academy's therapy and learning mentor services, in order to improve behaviour and student well-being. - To maintain strong communication with parents and carers to ensure the behaviour systems implemented within the school are supported and communicated clearly to parents.
+- To support day to day management of student behaviour, acting as a role model for students and staff by demonstrating high quality pastoral care and support, rigorous expectations and a visible, professional presence with students. - To support the effective running of internal exclusions, on call and detention duties. - To support all academy senior and middle leaders with regard to implementing academy behaviour systems. - To support the monitoring of student behaviour and, where necessary, refer students to the academy's therapy and learning mentor services, in order to improve behaviour and student well-being. - To maintain communication with parents and carers to ensure the behaviour systems implemented within the school are supported and communicated clearly to parents. - To understand the range of barriers to learning that impact on student progress, with reference to behaviour and attitudes to learning in and out of the classroom.